exasol/project-keeper/doc/system_requirements.md

 `feat~self-update~1`

 PK can check if its own version equals the latest available version of PK.
-If a newqer version is available then PK performs a self-update.
+If a newer version is available then PK performs a self-update.

 Needs: dsn